w3c/wot-usecases/USE-CASES/hazard-annotations.md

 ### Internationalisation (i18n) Considerations:

-Being also user-facing, the hazard information should be translated.
+Being also user-facing, hazard information should be translated or otherwise made available in the users' language.

 ### Requirements: